Skip to main content

 5 questions

 Your data remains yours.
-Before canceling, you can export all campaign history, donor records, and financial summaries via CSV and PDF.
-After cancellation, your account enters a 30-day read-only period before deletion, giving you time to export anything you may have missed.
+On paid plans you can export campaign history and donations via CSV (including an accounting-oriented layout on Professional and Network).
+After cancellation, your account may enter a read-only period before deletion—export anything you need while your plan is active.
 We do not delete data without notice, and we do not sell data to third parties.

 Setup & Platform